filmtools/filmcurve/README.md

 ## Homebrew Installation · MacOS

-The *curvefit* executable can be installed by a [Homebrew](https://brew.sh/) formula, which itself is part of the [filmtools/homebrew-filmtools](https://github.com/filmtools/homebrew-filmtools) tap.
+The *filmcurve* executable can be installed by a [Homebrew](https://brew.sh/) formula, which itself is part of the [filmtools/homebrew-filmtools](https://github.com/filmtools/homebrew-filmtools) tap.

 ```bash
 # Variant 1: Install tap first, formula second